Back to the joy of life

 I have created a document in which I try to explain depression – from a theoretical point of view, but also from the perspective of someone who has personally suffered from depression.

-I believe that coaching for partners, friends and family members can also be valuable.
-It provides you with a space to express and reflect on your own emotions.
-A space where your grief, anger, and helplessness can be acknowledged, and where you’ll receive the support you need to continue supporting the person you care about.
-Get in touch if you’d like to find out more.
+I believe that coaching for relatives can also be useful.
+It gives you a space to express and reflect on your own feelings.
+A space in which your grief, your anger and your powerlessness have a place and you get the support you need to be able to continue supporting yourself.

 Find out how we can achieve your goals together.
 The first conversation (15 minutes by phone) is free of charge and gives you the opportunity to find out more about coaching.